MLOps Blog

 • MLlib

 This is a high-speed distributed machine learning system.
-It’s nine times faster than its competitor, the Apache Mahout library, when benchmarked against the alternating least squares (ALS) algorithm.
+It’s nine times faster than its competitor, the Apache Mahout library when benchmarked against the alternating least squares (ALS) algorithm.
 MLlib includes popular algorithms for classification, regression, and recommender systems.

 • GraphX